Exorcist: The Beginning: Production

 An early cut of Schrader's film that ran at 130 minutes was shown to the studio in early 2003.
 The cut was widely derided due to a lack of scares and gore.
 The studio at first opted to re-edit the film to make it scarier, which Schrader opposed.
 Additional photography was then planned, which according to Schrader only grew "bigger and bigger" as time went on.
 Schrader attested that he faithfully adapted Carr's screenplay on screen and that the studio went through "buyer's remorse" during production.
 Later reports indicated that Schrader was first given the option to re-edit the film twice, with neither cut managing to satisfy the studio.
 Sheldon Kahn was brought in to re-cut the film without Schrader's involvement.
 Schrader was "livid" and reportedly demanded that Kahn leave.
-By then, the studio met with other filmmakers to direct new scenes to make the film scarier.
+By then, the studio had met with other filmmakers to direct new scenes to make the film scarier.
 Carr was expected for rewrites, but instead the studio opted to fire Schrader and scrap the film entirely in August 2003.
-Morgan Creek sought for a new director starting in October.
+Morgan Creek searched for a new director starting in October.

 Renny Harlin was among the directors who met with Robinson and suggested rewriting the script, casting new actors, and adding more action.
 The studio was impressed and hired Harlin.
 Harlin quickly began overseeing rewrites by Skip Woods.
 Alexi Hawley and Harlin himself penned subsequent revisions.
-Skarsgård was the only cast member retained from the original shoot.
+Skarsgård and Wadham were the only cast members retained from the original shoot.
 In November 2003, special makeup effects artist Gary J. Tunnicliffe confirmed he would be involved with the film.
 Filming under Harlin's direction began in the winter of 2003 in Rome.
-Two weeks into production, the director's leg was shattered after being struck by a car, resulting in a two week hiatus for filming.
+Two weeks into production, the director's leg was shattered after being struck by a car, resulting in a two-week hiatus for filming.
 Harlin shot six weeks on crutches.
 Production concluded after twelve weeks.
 By June 2004, work was still being done on the film.
 The film was finished mere days before its official release.
 After initially being given a $35 million budget under Schrader's direction, the reshoots and post-production work ballooned the film's budget to over $90 million.

 Release

-Exorcist: The Beginning was released on August 20, 2004 by Warner Bros.
+Exorcist: The Beginning was released theatrically on August 20, 2004, by Warner Bros.
 Pictures.

 Home media

 The film was released on DVD and VHS on March 1, 2005.
 The film was released for the first time on blu-ray on September 23, 2014.
-Sony Pictures re-released the film on October 13, 2020.
+Sony Pictures Home Entertainment re-released the film on October 13, 2020.